mozilla/gcp-ingestion/docs/architecture/bigquery_sink_specification.md

-# BigQuery Sink Service Specification
+# Live Sink Service Specification

 This document specifies the behavior of the service that delivers decoded messages into BigQuery.